DerGuru/The-Resonant/New Chapters/Part2/P2-03_Scaffold_and_Consequences.md

 Blood ran from his nose.
 He tasted copper.

-"Jason—" Lina's voice, distant.
+"Jasonâ€”" Lina's voice, distant.

 "Not yet," he gritted out.
-"Almost—"
+"Almostâ€”"

 One more adjustment.
 One more redistribution of force.